 Being a landlord can be tough.
 Knowing what to charge, when to raise rent and how to find and retain the best tenants is a lot of work.
 If you aren’t seeing the profits you’d like, you can either walk away or do some of these simple things to add value.
-In our latest post, we will help you learn how to add value to your investment property in Dallas.
+In our latest post, we will help you learn how to add value to your investment property in Tyler.

 How Much Do You Want To Spend?